Epitome87/Javascript-Bootcamp-Journey/README.md

 To do so, we make a "public" directory: We're going to expose this directory to the outside world, so a browser can freely access it.
 We place any CSS files, any fonts, any images, any Javascript code (that we want to make available to browser).
 Never place secret/important files in there!
 Always hide server code from browser.

-But there's still another step: We need to tell Expess explicitely that we want to make this directory available to the outside world.
+But there's still another step: We need to tell Expess explicitly that we want to make this directory available to the outside world.
 `app.use(express.static('public'));`

 The line above changes how Express handles every single request we get.
 Now Express first looks at the incoming request and looks to see if there's a file in the "public" directory that the request is looking for.
 If there is, it sends that file back.
 If not, it continues on and runs all the other Middleware and route handlers that we've set up.